gzachariadis/Python.Challenges/README.md

 <p align="justify">Almost every problem has a long, verbose and short, concise solution.
 IMHO, a long descriptive solution is almost always preferred over a cryptic one-liner.
 The exception being, a shared understanding of the code by the entire development team.</p>

-<p align="justify">Having said that, in the process of tackling these challenges, I find myself opting for concise code with Pythonic syntax, as my main goal is to match the preferred [^1] solution to each individual challenge.</p>
+<p align="justify">Having said that, in the process of tackling these challenges, I find myself opting for concise code with Pythonic syntax, as my main goal is to match the preferred solution (as voted by the platform's audience) to each individual challenge.</p>

 ## Repository Updates